serhatsoyer/py4ML/README.md

     - Dimensionality reduction for data visualization (in 2D)

 ### To Do List
-- Study and demonstrate GAN basics
+- Study and demonstrate GAN basics: [GAN section of Tensorflow Udemy Course from Jose Portilla - Pierian Training](https://www.udemy.com/course/complete-tensorflow-2-and-keras-deep-learning-bootcamp/)
 - Study and implement attention mechanism as a part of [/examples/nlp](https://github.com/serhatsoyer/py4ML/tree/main/examples/nlp)
 - Solve the problem in [/examples/time_series/cases/16.ipynb](https://github.com/serhatsoyer/py4ML/blob/main/examples/time_series/cases/16.ipynb).
 Why the network cannot learn the inter-window relations?
 The reason might be related to the formation of batches.
 Try to use [dataset = tf.data.Dataset.from_tensor_slices(input)](https://keras.io)
 - Convert the first GRU layer into a bidirectional layer in [/examples/nlp](https://github.com/serhatsoyer/py4ML/tree/main/examples/nlp).
 The loss drops a lot but the network produces complete thrash.
 Try to figure out why
 - Implement [reconstruction LSTM autoencoder](https://machinelearningmastery.com/lstm-autoencoders/).
 The [sequence-to-sequence autoencoder](https://blog.keras.io/building-autoencoders-in-keras.html) part of that blog post may help.
 I can try these on [/examples/time_series/](https://github.com/serhatsoyer/py4ML/blob/main/examples/time_series/).
 I may further enhance it with a *vae* version.
 I may try to implement [prediction LSTM autoencoder](https://machinelearningmastery.com/lstm-autoencoders/).
 I may try to predict labels using the pre-trained encoder with [/examples/time_series/](https://github.com/serhatsoyer/py4ML/blob/main/examples/time_series/)
+- Study and demonstrate [working on AWS](https://blog.keras.io/running-jupyter-notebooks-on-gpu-on-aws-a-starter-guide.html) basics

 ### My Other Study Repos
 - [py4DSP: DSP code in Python](https://github.com/serhatsoyer/py4DSP)